jeancochrane/jeancochrane.com/content/blog/price-is-right.md

 [^antiques-roadshow]: I grew up on [_Antiques Roadshow_](https://en.wikipedia.org/wiki/Antiques_Roadshow), but it's not nearly as expressive of an analogy.

-[^declarative-programming]: The line between "declarative" and a "procedural" programming is fuzzy, of course, and definitions vary.
+[^declarative-programming]: The line between "declarative" and a "imperative" programming is fuzzy, of course, and definitions vary.
 See the [Wikipedia page for declarative programming](https://en.wikipedia.org/wiki/Declarative_programming) for an overview of different approaches to a definition.